Wuqiu, Kinmen: History

-In June 1954, the township was provisionally reassigned to Kinmen (Quemoy) County.
+In June 1954, the township was provisionally reassigned to Kinmen County.

 In 1954, Wuchiu was shelled and attacked by the Chinese Communists on several occasions.

 On February 25, 1955, Chinese Communist ships shelled Wuchiu.

 On June 21, 1955, Nationalist planes heavily damaged a 40-ton tugboat at Wuchiu.

 In February 1956, there were reports that the 480-man guerrilla force on Wuchiu would be evacuated.
 The Wuchiu Islands were seen as "highly vulnerable to Communist strikes" and "of little military value to the Nationalists."